And feel truly and fully alive while doing it.

 Click the link below and explore all of the ways we can work together.

 Some fun facts about me and my work:

-As a Certified Professional Coach specializing in transformative life & leadership coaching, I combine a deep well of experience, understanding, and compassion with practical tools and resources, mindfulness theory, somatic awareness, and a sense of fun and adventure to facilitate an experience for my clients that is uniquely profound.
+As a Certified Professional Coach specializing in Intuitive Life & Leadership coaching, I combine a deep well of experience, understanding, and compassion with practical tools and resources, mindfulness theory, somatic awareness, an energetic framework, and a sense of fun and curiosity to facilitate an experience for my clients that is uniquely profound.

 I work with a limited number of clients at a time to ensure that I can be fully present for each client, during and between sessions.

 I live and work on the coast of Maine with my husband, daughter, cat, and two tiny dogs.

 I work with clients in person and over the phone.

 I do my best thinking while staring at the ocean or singing in the shower.

 I received my undergraduate degree in Sociology from Bowdoin College in Brunswick, Maine.